 When it comes to stopping condensation, there is one method that is often overlooked - temperature.

-When you heat a room the warm air can hold a greater amount of moisture than cooler air.
+When you heat your home, you warm the air which means it can hold a greater amount of moisture.
 When warm air in the room dramatically cools at night, the cooler air cannot hold the same volume of moisture so it is deposited as condensation on cold surfaces like windows and external walls.
-This is why the most commonly recognisable sign of condensation is streaming windows in the morning and condensation on walls.

-If furniture stays to close to cold surfaces for too long, it prevents air movement in and around that piece of furniture.
+If furniture stays close to cold surfaces for too long, it prevents air movement in and around that piece of furniture.
 This can lead to a build-up of condensation and in turn lead to mould growth.
 Refresh your rooms every so often by changing the arrangement of the furniture.
-Ensure that sofas and tables, for example, are positioned away from walls to allow air movement in and around the furniture stopping the formation of condensation and mould.
+Ensure that sofas and tables, for example, are positioned away from walls to allow freer air movement in and around the furniture, helping prevent condensation and mould.

 When looking to control condensation in your home, it might be worth looking into your insulation.
 It can help reduce the amount of heat lost from a property and will keep internal temperatures high without the need for artificial heating.
 Insulation is improving all the time, so it might be worth investing in some new insulation.

 As you can see, there are many different ways to tackle condensation.
 How you stop condensation largely depends on your home, budget and the time you have available.
-It's important to take some measures as left untouched, you will find an increase in damp related issues around the home, mould growing and general decay of décor.
-Condensation and mould can increase the risk of asthma and respiratory illnesses worse as well as lead to other health issues.
+It's important to take some measures as left untouched, you will find an increase in damp-related issues around the home, mould growth and general damage to décor.
+Condensation and mould can make asthma and respiratory illnesses worse as well as lead to other health issues.

 Condensation Treatments from Permagard

 As well as following all of the above tips, you can buy a number of products and ventilation units from Permagard that will help reduce condensation and remove mould.
-Browse our Ventilation and Condensation Control and damp proofing sections of our site for more details on how to tackle condensation.
+Browse our Ventilation and Condensation Control and PermaSEAL damp proofing sections of our site for more details on how to tackle condensation.
 Remember you can also get rid of any black mould using our PermaPROTECT Mould Wash Concentrate.